griquelme/tidyms/docs/peak-picking.rst

 5. If there are more than :code:`max_missing` consecutive NaN in a ROI, then the ROI is flagged as completed.
-If the maximum intensity of a completed ROI is greater than :code:`min_intensity` and the number of points is greater than `min_length`, then the ROI is flagged as valid.
+If the maximum intensity of a completed ROI is greater than :code:`min_intensity` and the number of points is greater than :code:`min_length`, then the ROI is flagged as valid.
 Otherwise, the ROI is discarded.
 6. Repeat from step 2 until no more new scans are available.